 A denture (plate) is a removable dental appliance to replace missing teeth and surrounding gum tissue.
 They are made to closely resemble your natural teeth and will enhance the beauty of your smile.

 A Complete denture may be either “temporary” or “permanent.”
-Temporary (immediate) dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
-Once the jaw bone and gum tissues have healed, which usually takes nine months to a year, a permanent denture is made.
+Temporary (immediate) dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from being without teeth during the healing process.
+Once the jawbone and gum tissues have healed, which usually takes nine months to a year, a permanent denture is made.

-Dentures are very durable appliances and will last 5 to 8 years, but may have to be remade, repaired, or readjusted due to normal wear and changes in the jaw bone.
+Dentures are very durable appliances and will last five to eight years, but may have to be remade, repaired, or readjusted due to normal wear and changes in the jawbone.